Gauhati-University/touchless-water-disp/README.md

   delayMicroseconds(10);
   digitalWrite(trigPin, LOW);
  ```

+#### Reading the Echo pin of the sensor:
 Now, the `echoPin` is read which recieves a HIGH pulse from the **Echo pin** of the sensor whose duration is equal to the duration of time (in mircosecond) between transmission and reception of its echo from the object and the assigned to the variable `duration`.
  ```
  duration = pulseIn(echoPin, HIGH);
  ```

+ #### Calculating the distance:
  The distance between the Object and the sensor is calculated using the formula below:
  ```
  distance= duration*0.034/2;
  ```

+ #### Condition to open the valve:
  Now, a range of distance is given as a condition between which the object should be placed for the valve to open.
 This condition could be set according to requirement.
  ```
   if(distance>10 && distance<50){